-- 'mgridforce < apply grid forces? >'

-Description: Specifies whether or not any grid forces are being applied.

-- 'mgridforcefile < tag > < PDB file specifying force multipliers and charges for each atom >'

-Acceptable Values: UNIX file name

-Description: The force on each atom is scaled by the corresponding value in this PDB file.
-By setting the force multiplier to zero for an atom, it will not be affected by the grid force.

-- 'mgridforcecol < tag > < column of PDB from which to read force multipliers >'

-Acceptable Values: X, Y, Z, O, or B

-Default Value: B

-Description: Which column in the PDB file specified by 'mgridforcefile' contains the scaling factor

-- 'mgridforcechargecol < tag > < column of PDB from which to read atom charges >'

-Acceptable Values: X, Y, Z, O, or B

-Default Value: Atom charge used for electrostatics.

-Description: Which column in the PDB file specified by 'mgridforcefile' contains the atom charge.
+- mgridforce < apply grid forces? > Acceptable Values: yes or no Default Value: no Description: Specifies whether or not any grid forces are being applied. - mgridforcefile < tag > < PDB file specifying force multipliers and charges for each atom > Acceptable Values: UNIX file name Description: The force on each atom is scaled by the corresponding value in this PDB file.
+By setting the force multiplier to zero for an atom, it will not be affected by the grid force. - mgridforcecol < tag > < column of PDB from which to read force multipliers > Acceptable Values: X, Y, Z, O, or B Default Value: B Description: Which column in the PDB file specified by mgridforcefile contains the scaling factor - mgridforcechargecol < tag > < column of PDB from which to read atom charges > Acceptable Values: X, Y, Z, O, or B Default Value: Atom charge used for electrostatics.
+Description: Which column in the PDB file specified by mgridforcefile contains the atom charge.
 By default, the charge value specified for the short-range Columb interactions are also used for the grid force.
-Both 'mgridforcecol' and 'mgridforceqcol' can be specified, in which case the apparent charge of the atom will be the product of the two values.

-- 'mgridforcepotfile < tag > < grid potential file name >'

-Acceptable Values: UNIX file name

-Description: File specifying the grid size, coordinates, and potential values.

-- 'mgridforcevolts < tag > < grid potential units in eV/charge >'

-Description: If set, the grid potential values are expressed in eV.
-Otherwise, values are in kcal/(mol charge)

-- 'mgridforcescale < tag > < scale factor for grid potential >'

-Acceptable Values: Vector of decimals $scale_x \, scale_y \, scale_z$

-Default Value: 1 1 1

-Description: Scale factor applied to the grid potential values
+Both mgridforcecol and mgridforceqcol can be specified, in which case the apparent charge of the atom will be the product of the two values. - mgridforcepotfile < tag > < grid potential file name > Acceptable Values: UNIX file name Description: File specifying the grid size, coordinates, and potential values. - mgridforcevolts < tag > < grid potential units in eV/charge > Acceptable Values: yes or no Default Value: no Description: If set, the grid potential values are expressed in eV.
+Otherwise, values are in kcal/(mol charge) - mgridforcescale < tag > < scale factor for grid potential > Acceptable Values: Vector of decimals $scale_x$ $scale_y$ $scale_z$ Default Value: 1 1 1 Description: Defines the scale factors that modulate the amplitude of the grid potential forces in each dimension.
+When the three values are the same number, the grid potential's value is also included in the MISC column of the energy output.
+After initialization, the three scale factors may be updated between "run" commands by the 'updategridforcescale' command.
+In the special case when "0 0 0" is given for this option, the corresponding grid potential can be used a collective variable in the Colvars module (Sec.
+9), allowing the use of restraint potentials and fully time-dependent forces.